darrynten/sage-one-php/.github/ISSUE_TEMPLATE.md

 Remember to include step-by-step reproduction instructions.

-Include any and all relevant error messages, codes, line numbers, commit hashes, Pull Request or Issye numbers, filenames, etc.
+Include any and all relevant error messages, codes, line numbers, commit hashes, Pull Request or Issue numbers, filenames, etc.

 You must delete everything above, including this line.